masterobiwan/vbolib/README.md

 ```

 ## Contract for compute functions
-On top of the provided methods, you can add your own computed channels in the `.vbo` file content.
+On top of the provided methods, you can add your own computed channels in the `.vbo` file content using a `compute_function`:
 - Signature: `def compute_function(data: OrderedDict[str, List[str]]) -> OrderedDict[str, List[str]]`
 - Expectations:
     + New computed channel must have the same number of values (matching existing timestamps).